Estado de Implementación

 The global transfer pricing documentation rules

 In the public perception international tax issues have never been so much in focus as within the last few years.
-Due to the current Covid-19 pandemic, it is to be expected that internationally represented groups of companies and their intra-group business relationships will once again become increasingly the focus of national tax authorities.
-In order to keep track of transfer pricing documentation requirements worldwide in these turbulent times, Rödl & Partner’s international transfer pricing group offers a bilingual overview of 59 countries with the most important information on documentation requirements and deadlines.
+In order to keep track of transfer pricing documentation requirements worldwide in these turbulent times, Rödl & Partner’s international transfer pricing group offers a bilingual overview of 62 countries with the most important information on documentation requirements and deadlines.

-For over a year now, the Covid-19 pandemic has dominated the global economy.
+Events, such as political and military conflicts, the energy crisis, the consequences of the COVID-19 pandemic, have a lasting impact on the global economy.
 In particular, the accompanying changes to intra-group supply chains and service relationships in internationally active groups of companies have a major impact on transfer pricing for tax purposes.
 This makes it all the more important to have timely, transparent documentation and sufficient justification of business decisions, which are often due to external influences, in order to justify adjustments in the area of transfer pricing to the tax authorities.

 More precise and useful information for transfer pricing risk assessments and audits